basilesimon/noaastorms/README.md

 # NOAA Storms wrapper

-Get NOAA IBTrack data ready to use in R
+Get NOAA IBTrack data ready to use in R.

+The National Oceanic and Atmospheric Administration, which releases datasets known as [International Best Track Archive for Climate Stewardship](https://www.ncdc.noaa.gov/ibtracs/).

 # Installing